BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 ## Project Design
-There are numerous awesome illustrators and delicate illustrations on the internet.But have you ever thought how they are related to each other?
+&emsp;&emsp;There are numerous awesome illustrators and delicate illustrations on the internet.But have you ever thought how they are related to each other?
-Our project aims to find and visualizing the relationship between each illustrator and illustration, by the means of **illustrator map** and **illustration ranking & trending**.
+&emsp;&emsp;Our project aims to find and visualizing the relationship between each illustrator and illustration, by the means of **illustrator map** and **illustration ranking & trending**.
 ### Illustrator map
 &emsp;&emsp;By static the tags of one illustrator's works and turn it to a vector, we can represent the style of an author as a vector.
 Plotting it one a graph and add following relationship as edges, we get the illustrator map.
 <img src="img/word2vec.png"></img>